rebecca94ingram6yw/notes/README.md

 "Another pearl: 'Premature optimization is the root of all evil (or at least most of it) in programming.' - Donald Knuth.
 Focus on making your code correct first, then optimize only when necessary, based on data and profiling."

 "Lastly, 'Code is like a poem; it should be elegant and strong.' - Robert C. Martin ('Uncle Bob').
 Practice writing clean, expressive code that adheres to SOLID principles and follows established design patterns."

+# 2024-01-27
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+You can use the MoSCoW method to categorize your task: Must have, Should have , Could have and Won't have.This will make sure you don' t waste time on tasks that are not essential for the completion of a task.
+Next, wisely plan time.
+Time management is crucial for programmers.
+Use tools like Trello, Todoist or Google Calendar to plan and schedule your work.
+Break down large tasks into smaller, manageable tasks and allocate time for each.
+Make sure to leave enough time buffer for unexpected challenges or blockers.By planning your schedule,you can make better use of time and avoid last-minute stress.